PranaliKosrabe/Power-BI-Project/README.md

 Therefore, I worked with the Employee Attendance sheet dataset of Apr 2022, May 2022, and June 2022.
 (Data contains around Apr 79 rows | May 85 rows | Jun 83 rows)

-Cleaned data & data Manipulation followed by visualization using Power BI.
+Cleaned data & data Manipulation, used DAX Function to calculate measures followed by visualization using Power BI.

-RESULT: Employees started WFO by 91%, WFH by 10% over this three months of period.
+RESULT: Employees started WFO by 91%, and WFH by 10% over this three months of period.